AnirudhG07/cheatshh/README.md

 # Documentation

-Cheatshh is an interactive, easy CLI tool to maintain your custom cheatshheets.
+Cheatshh is an interactive, easy CLI tool to maintain your custom cheatsheets.
 You can check our the <a href="https://github.com/AnirudhG07/cheatshh/tree/1.0.5/docs"> docs </a> to see how to use cheatshh.

 # Contributing